webit-de/dhl-bcs/README.md

   user: 'your BCS user name', #mandatory
   signature: 'Your BCS user password', #mandatory
   ekp: 'Your DHL EKP (first part of your DHL Account number)', #mandatory
-  participation_number: 'Your DHL EKP (last two characters of your DHL Account number)' #mandatory }
+  participation_number: 'Your DHL participation_number (last two characters of your DHL Account number)' #mandatory }
 ```